sofoste93/EvenOdd/README.md

 # EvenOdd
 Want to check if a number is even or odd?
 Here is a Java solution.

+- Stephane, Sob Fouodji